For more information on any of the events or activities below, please contact the Museum directly at 701-263-4829 or museum manager at 708-212-0690.

 The Museum has had visiting officers from Idaho, Arizona, New York, Utah, British Columbia, Saskatchewan, Montana, Manitoba, North Dakota, Washington and USF&W. Typically, officers stay for two to three days over a weekend.
 We go by many different names: Game Warden, Conservation Officer, Natural Resources Officer, Wildlife Officer, Environmental Police and the list goes on.
 Whatever your badge says, we are all part of the same brotherhood.
 That brotherhood is celebrated by the North American Game Warden Museum.

 Wardens on Wheels

-For details on all Museum events call 701-263-4829 during our open season.
+For details on all Museum events call 701-263-4829 or check out our social media pages.